The Perfect Peppermint Oreo Truffles

 Make these immediately.
 And give them to your friends, family and neighbors.
 Oh and your boss... basically a guaranteed raise.
 You just need Oreo’s, cream cheese and some white and dark chocolate for dipping.
 See?
 Easy.

-If you can’t find peppermint cookies, you can use regular Oreo’s and throw in a ¼ teaspoons of peppermint extract to give it that minty bite.
+If you can’t find peppermint cookies, you can use regular Oreo’s and throw in a ¼ teaspoon of peppermint extract to give it that minty bite.
 The cookies and cream cheese go into a food processor and then less than 1 minute later you’ll have the insides gooey deliciousness that is going to make your truffle.
 From there, you just roll them into bite sized balls, chill them to harden them up, and then dip them in chocolate and drizzle with more chocolate.
 Done.
 Put them in your mouth and be happy.
 Trust me on this one.
 You need to make these immediately.

 Let's talk nitty gritty when it comes to storing these things!